 - family members of an EEA national seeking to join them in the UK

 Transport to campus

-The ISAO organises a transfer service from Edinburgh Airport to the Edinburgh Campus at the start of Welcome Week in September.
-This will be running on Saturday 07 and Sunday 08 of September 2019 between 7.30am and 7.30pm.
+The Global Student Office organises a taxi transfer service from Edinburgh Airport to the Edinburgh Campus at the start of Welcome Week in September.
+This will be running on Saturday 7 and Sunday 8 of September 2019 between 7.30am and 7.30pm.

-The ISAO team, in conjunction with other Scottish Universities, operate a Scottish Universities Welcome Desk.
-When you arrive at Edinburgh Airport look out for the ‘Scottish Universities Welcome Desk's' at UK and International arrivals.
+The Global Student Office team, in conjunction with other Scottish Universities, operates a Scottish Universities Welcome Desk.
+When you arrive at Edinburgh Airport look out for the ‘Scottish Universities Welcome Desks' at UK and International arrivals.
 Student Ambassadors from Heriot-Watt University will be able to direct you to the pick-up point for taxis to your accommodation – this service is not free and you will have to pay for the taxi yourself.
 Where possible we will allocate more than one student to a taxi so you can share the cost.